Suppression and enhancement of bosonic stimulation by atomic interactions

 Our experiments are based on a $\potassium$ gas held in an optical box trap~\cite{Gaunt:2013,Navon:2021}, close to the critical temperature for Bose--Einstein condensation, $\Tc$, and with tunable contact interactions characterized by the $s$-wave scattering length $a$.
-Our trap is formed by intersecting two hollow-tube blue-detuned laser beams with diameters of $35\,\upmu$m and $100\,\upmu$m (see Fig.~\ref{fig1}\textbf{a} and Methods), and we start by preparing $N = (4 - 12) \times 10^5$ atoms in the $\ket{F, m_F} = \ket{1,-1}$ hyperfine ground state.
+Our trap is formed by intersecting two hollow-tube blue-detuned laser beams with diameters of $35\,\upmu$m and $100\,\upmu$m (see Fig.~1\textbf{a} and Methods), and we start by preparing $N = (4 - 12) \times 10^5$ atoms in the $\ket{F, m_F} = \ket{1,-1}$ hyperfine ground state.
 The gas density, $n = (5-15) \, \um^{-3}$, is almost uniform across the cloud, and $\Tc = (140-270)\,$nK.
-The interactions in our clouds are always weak in the sense that $|a|$ is much smaller than both the typical inter-particle spacing $d=n^{-1/3}$ and the thermal de Broglie wavelength $\lambda=\sqrt{2\pi \hbar^2/(m \kB T)}$, and they do not significantly affect $\Tc$ or the gas density distribution (here $\hbar$ is the reduced Planck constant, $m$ the atom mass, and $\kB$ the Boltzmann constant).
+The interactions in our clouds are always weak in the sense that $|a|$ is much smaller than both the typical inter-particle spacing $d=n^{-1/3}$ and the thermal de Broglie wavelength $\lambda=\sqrt{2\pi \hbar^2/(m \kB T)}$, where $\hbar$ is the reduced Planck constant, $m$ the atom mass, and $\kB$ the Boltzmann constant.

-We illuminate the gas with an off-resonant laser beam (detuned by $1$\,GHz from the D2 line at \SI{766.7}{\nano \meter}), and detect photons scattered at an angle of \SI{35}{\degree} (Fig.~\ref{fig1}\textbf{a}).
-The laser intensity and pulse duration are chosen such that the cloud is only weakly perturbed (Extended Data Fig.~\ref{fig:si:1}), so we probe correlations that are native to the gas and avoid light-induced effects such as super-radiance~\cite{Dicke:1954,Inouye:1999a}.
+We illuminate the gas with an off-resonant laser beam (detuned by $1$\,GHz from the D2 line at \SI{766.7}{\nano \meter}), and detect photons scattered at an angle of \SI{35}{\degree} (Fig.~1\textbf{a}).
+The laser intensity and pulse duration are chosen such that the cloud is only weakly perturbed (Extended Data Fig.~1), so we probe correlations that are native to the gas and avoid light-induced effects such as super-radiance~\cite{Dicke:1954,Inouye:1999a}.
 In this case, the scattering rate $\Gamma$ at recoil momentum $\hbar \mathbf{Q}$ is given by~\cite{Lewenstein:1994,Ruostekoski:1997b,Javanainen:1999}

 where $\Gamma_0$ is the single-particle scattering rate, $\hat{\psi}(\mathbf{r})$ the bosonic field operator, and $\rho$ the system's thermal density matrix.
 Note that here the enhancement factor $E=\Gamma/\Gamma_0$ is simply the structure factor $S(\mathbf{Q})$.